GreatSealUSA/GreatSealUSA_Art/NYC_Everything_Must_Go/June_10_2003_NYC_Shutdown_Notice.md

 ## We The People Pluribus

-This was a call for free-thinking "We The People" to analyze and respond wtih the pasth foward after the Saudi Arabian September 11, 2001 attacks on New York City / United States of America.
+This was a call for free-thinking "We The People" to analyze and respond with the paths forward after the Saudi Arabian September 11, 2001 attacks on New York City / United States of America.

 ## Godwhackers

 "Godwhacker" developed from a lyric Donald Fagen wrote a few days after his mother died of Alzheimer's.
 "It's about an **elite squad of assassins whose sole assignment is to find a way into heaven and take out God"**, he later explained.
 "If the deity actually existed, what sane person wouldn't consider this to be justifiable homicide?"

-To take out Allah / Jesus / Yahweh - Levant moonomty society dependence.
+To take out Allah / Jesus / Yahweh - Levant moonomtys society dependence.

 "In the Beginning" lyrics Bible verse John One One, The Tower of Babel / The Twin Towers of NYC.